ai-on-gke/website/site/content/docs/blueprints/nim-on-gke/index.md

 	```bash
 	kubectl apply -f pvc.yaml
 	```
-	> [!NOTE]
-	> This PVC will [dynamically provision a PV](https://cloud.google.com/kubernetes-engine/docs/concepts/persistent-volumes#dynamic_provisioning) with the necessary storage to persist model weights across replicas of your pods.

 ## Deploy the NIM with the generated engine using a Helm chart

 1. Clone the nim-deploy repository